-In addition to the EAP courses during the Fall and Winter semesters, the ELI features a number of special instructional programs.
-These include courses and workshops for graduate student instructors (GSIs) and three full-time summer intensive programs: English for Academic Purposes, English for Business Studies, and English for Legal Studies.
+In addition to the EAP courses during the fall and winter semesters, the ELI features a number of special instructional programs.
+These include courses and workshops for graduate student instructors (GSIs) and two full-time summer intensive programs: English for Academic Purposes and English for Business Studies.
 Other special services include Speaking Clinics, Graduate Writing Clinics for International Students, and the Conversation Circles Program.

 Rules and Regulations

 Before making travel arrangements to come to the University of Michigan, you will need to obtain an appropriate U.S. visa.
 The following list provides resources to help you obtain a U.S. visa and enter the United States legally.